HikkaV/Ukrainian-Reviews-Estimation/README.md

 ```

-How to laod model for rating estimation:
+How to load model for rating estimation:

 ```python
 class Attention(tf.keras.layers.Layer):